Adoption

 The latest evaluation and research in to adoption has produced a wide variety of reports, articles and statistics.
 These include:

-Watch the presentations from our Practitioner Workshop held during Adoption Week Scotland 2019, including a presentation from Richard Rose, Director of Child Trauma Intervention Services, presents on Therapeutic Life Story Work.
+Watch the presentations from our Practitioner Workshop held during Adoption Week Scotland 2019, including a talk from Richard Rose, Director of Child Trauma Intervention Services, presents on Therapeutic Life Story Work.

 Watch the presentations